 Far from trick the public – who know politicians lie – these lies allow the public to join in the lie.
 It provides cover for hurting people we want to hurt, or at least who we see as acceptable collateral damage because they are in our way.

 While the public is smart, many politicians and pundits are fools who think that exposing the lie will change minds.

 This is idiotic.
-Take the ignorant arrogance of climate change denial for example.
+Take climate change denial for example.

 Climate Change Deniers choose to think that they know better than all the world’s scientists, despite knowing that they themselves don’t understand the science.

 That’s not being conned.
 It’s being deceitful.
 They have decided that saying “I don’t believe in it” makes for an easier life than “Let the koalas burn”.